-We all recognize this:
+We all recognize athletic brand name.

 Even athletes dress to fight & win a sports tournament.
 The sports line, Under Armour, states with their logo, “Performance Apparel”.
 It is touted as tactical gear for top performance.
 Why then should we not dress ourselves, spiritually, for top performance in the heat of the battle?